 He wasn't really connected to his target in the beginning, but he relinquished control and took it on faith that sitting for hours a week, visualizing numbers, counting backwards with increasing difficulty week on week, would do something useful.

-Reverse counting has since become a standard metric within the pillar of meditation for all Weightlessness trainees, used to hone and intensify one's capacity for concentration.
+Reverse counting has since become a standard metric within the pillar of meditation for all Weightlessness trainees, used to hone and intensify one's capacity for concentration, and cultivate the cerebral personality trait.
 Many of us think we're not gifted in that arena - easily distracted on the functional end, or suffering from ADD at the dysfunctional end.
 But all of us are imbued with the ability to focus, the main determinate being one's effort over time.

 Without going into the science, many know this intuitively, signing their kids of up for martial arts, gymnastics, or music lessons at a young age.
 These crafts require attention on one thing to the exclusion of other thoughts, options, or sensate data points - concentration.